bcgov/smk-cli/docs/edit-an-app.md

 #### Adding DataBC Layers

-Once you've found a layer you wish to add.
-Double-click on the layer and it will add it to your application.
+Once you've found a layer you wish to add, double-click on the layer and it will be added to your application.
 You can see selected layers to the right of the layer listing.

 ![Added Layers](smk-cli-databc-layers.png)